 It’s been said many times that investing is personal.
 As a result, the starting point is always to understand your personal risk tolerance.
-There are a myriad of different questionairres to help you with this.Download sample risk profile questionnaire (636 downloads)
+There is a myriad of different questionnaires to help you with this.Download sample risk profile questionnaire

-The other simple approach is to simply ask yourself “On a scale of 0 to 10, how much risk do you want to take (0 being no risk at all and 10 being lots of risk)?
-Once you understand your risk, here's some thoughts and ideas based on three different risk levels
+The other simple approach is to simply ask yourself “On a scale of 0 to 10, how much risk do you want to take (0 being no risk at all and 10 being lots of risks)?
+Once you understand your risk, here are some thoughts and ideas based on three different risk levels

 Conservative investors (0 to 2)

-If you are conservative and do not want to take a lot of risk, I suggest a high interest savings account like ING, President’s Choice Financial or Manulife Bank.
+If you are conservative and do not want to take a lot of risks, I suggest high-interest savings account like ING, President’s Choice Financial or Manulife Bank.
 If you are putting away a lump sum of money, you could buy a Guaranteed Interest Certificate from a bank.
-However if you are putting away money on a monthly basis, it’s less feasible to buy GICs on a monthly basis especially with smaller amounts.
-The better alternative to the high interest saving or even a bond mutual fund.
+However, if you are putting away money on a monthly basis, it’s less feasible to buy GICs on a monthly basis especially with smaller amounts.
+The better alternative to the high-interest saving or even a bond mutual fund.